2014-15 General Catalog

 The College of Engineering offers the Bachelor of Science in Engineering (B.S.E.) with majors in biomedical engineering, chemical engineering, civil engineering, electrical engineering, industrial engineering, and mechanical engineering.
 The undergraduate majors are designed to attract the best and brightest students and prepare them to be engineers who will succeed in a workplace filled with diverse people, attitudes, and ideas; to compete in the global marketplace; to work effectively in multidisciplinary teams; and to confidently understand, use, and develop modern technology.

-All six B.S.E. programs of study are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology.
-Each has its own set of articulated educational objectives, and all are designed to ensure that graduates possess the following general attributes:
+All six B.S.E. programs of study are accredited by the Engineering Accreditation Commission of ABET.
+Each has its own set of articulated program educational objectives, and all are designed to ensure that graduates possess the following general attributes: